 The benefits of this gardening movement have gone beyond the individual satisfaction and improved nutrition that urbanites gain from the gardens.
 Inhabitants of the depopulated rural areas of Japan have seen revitalization of many villages and found help in maintaining Japanese farmland.
-Rural farmers are able to increase income and improve their land by renting small parcels, often complete with villas, to urban eco-tourists seeking to reconnect with their agrarian heritage.
-In this way the new gardening movement of Japan has simultaneously improved health in cities and helped to maintain Japan’s traditional countryside lifestyle.
+Rural farmers can increase income and improve their land by renting small parcels, often complete with villas, to urban eco-tourists seeking to reconnect with their agrarian heritage.
+In this way, the gardening movement of Japan has simultaneously improved health in the country’s cities and helped to maintain Japan’s traditional countryside lifestyle.

-The pressures Japan has seen in rapid urbanization with limited space are by no means entirely unique, but they are particularly intense.
+The pressures created by Japan’s rapid urbanization and limited space are by no means entirely unique, but they are particularly intense due to the country’s high population density and island geography.
 The solutions adopted in Japan will serve as a model for many countries as the entire world begins to feel the pressures of globalization, urbanization, and development more acutely.